My Eclectic Bites

 • 2 tablespoons potato starch (or corn starch)

-• 1 cup plus 2 tablespoons ice-cold water
+• 1 cup plus 2 tablespoons ice-cold water or plain sparkling water

 • 1 teaspoon onion powder